High-order Time-Reversal Symmetry Breaking Normal State: Introduction

-If the TRS breaking arises from a complex pairing structure, it is often presumed that it develops after the onset of superconductivity.
-However, these two transitions are of different natures: Superconductivity is $U(1)$ symmetry breaking and TRS is $Z_2$, hence, they can take place at different temperatures.
-It is interesting to further check whether TRS breaking can occur before the superconducting transition.
+If TRS breaking arises from a complex pairing structure, it is often presumed that it develops after the onset of superconductivity.
+However, these two transitions are of different nature: Superconductivity is of the $U(1)$ symmetry breaking and TRS is of $Z_2$, hence, they could take place at different temperatures.
+It is interesting to further check whether TRS breaking can occur before the superconducting transition as the temperature is lowered.
 In fact, phase fluctuations are prominent in strongly correlated superconductors above but close to $T_c$, such as high $T_c$ cuprates \cite{emery1995importance} and iron-based superconductors \cite{kasahara2016giant}.

-We emphasize that in a two-gap superconductor, the TRS breaking can be solely determined by the relative phase $\Delta\theta_{12}$ between two gap functions.
-The phases of two channels may fluctuate in a coordinated way such that $\Delta\theta_{12}$ is locked leading to TRS breaking, while the total phase is disordered, hence, the system remains normal.
+In a two-gap superconductor, the TRS breaking can be solely determined by the relative phase between two gap functions.
+The phases of two channels may fluctuate in a coordinated way such that the relative phase is locked, leading to TRS breaking, while the total phase $\theta_+$ is disordered, hence, the system remains normal.
+In the context of 2D bosons in the $p$-band, a TRS breaking Mott-insulating ground state was studied via the Ginzburg-Landau free energy analysis and the quantum Monte Carlo simulatoins \cite{cai2011,hebert2013}.
+The TRS breaking normal state has been studied in the context of three-gap superconductors as a consequence from frustrations \cite{bojesen2013time}.